2gis/rader/readme.md

     // Minimal distance between two runners in px
     bumpRadius: 22,

-    // Use 'log' value if want logarithmic scale
+    // Use 'log' value if you want logarithmic scale
     scale: 'log',

     // Which direction will be used (horizontal '-' by default or vertical '|') for slider